philip-soderbom/philip-soderbom/README.md

 <h1 align="center">Philip Söderbom</h1>
-<h3 align="center">Information and Communication Engineering Technologies Student with interest for data analysis and machine learning</h3>
+<h3 align="center">Master of Science in Information and Communication Engineering Technologies</h3>

-- 🌱 I’m currently learning **Python, Java, TypeScript, Next.js**.
+- 🌱 I’m learning more about **Python, Java, TypeScript, Next.js**.
 Also delving into data analysis with **AWS, Databricks**.
   - Check out my project built with Next.js 13: Discover your Spotify music trends with WrapNow at <a href="https://wrap-now.vercel.app" target="_blank">**wrap-now.vercel.app**</a>
   - All data provided by the Spotify Web API.